uadmin/uadmin/docs/api.rst

 **uadmin.Login**
 ^^^^^^^^^^^^^^^^
-Login return pointer of User and a bool for Is OTP Required.
+Login returns the pointer of User and a bool for Is OTP Required.

 Syntax: